AdaCore/langkit-query-language/user_manual/generated/std.rst

     Return the previous token

+.. method:: Token.print(this)

+    Built-in print function.
+Prints the argument

 .. method:: Token.start_column(this)

-    Return the column start
+    Return the start column

 .. method:: Token.start_line(this)

-    Return the line start
+    Return the start line

 .. method:: Token.text(this)

-    Return the text of the token
+    Return the text for this token

 .. method:: Token.unit(this)

     Return the unit for this token

+Methods for `Tuple`
+"""""""""""""""""""
+.. method:: Tuple.doc(this)

+    Given any object, return the documentation associated with it

+.. method:: Tuple.help(this)

+    Print formatted help for the given object

+.. method:: Tuple.img(this)

+    Return a string representation of an object

+.. method:: Tuple.print(this)

+    Built-in print function.
+Prints the argument

+Methods for `Unit`
+""""""""""""""""""
+.. method:: Unit.doc(this)

+    Given any object, return the documentation associated with it

+.. method:: Unit.help(this)

+    Print formatted help for the given object

+.. method:: Unit.img(this)

+    Return a string representation of an object

+.. method:: Unit.print(this)

+    Built-in print function.
+Prints the argument